Investigate removing/reducing the CRUD block during granularity changes on timeseries

 • None

 When running a collMod with a timeseries granularity change over a tracked collection, the collMod DDL coordinator blocks CRUD operations for all shards that have data for that collection.
-It appears this is done because if a timeseries collection is sharded on time, the routing of queries also depends on the granularity value in addition to the chunk bounds, so that the Shard Version Protocol is not sufficient.
+It appears this is done only because if a timeseries collection is sharded on time, the routing of queries also depends on the granularity value in addition to the chunk bounds, so that the Shard Version Protocol is not sufficient.

 Assignee: